Freight Shipping from Canada or Mexico into the U.SPosted On 22th February 2015

 Many commercial carriers experience difficulties because they failed to honor some basic requirements.
 Commercial carriers and truckers have a responsibility to secure people’s cargo in their custody.

-Customs and Border Protection (the CPB) has published a list of requirements which must be fulfilled by every commercial carrier.
+Customs and Border Protection (the CPB) has published a list of requirements that must be fulfilled by every commercial carrier.
 It is important to know these conditions before you begin transporting cargo into and through the United States.

 You will also need to acquire an International Carrier Bond to take advantage of some of the programs that are offered by CBP.
 A beneficial program for international carriers offered by CBP is the Free and Secure Trade.
 By participating in this program, carriers can be given a FAST card that allows them to avoid delays in clearance by using dedicated lanes when crossing the border.
 This not only expedites the process for the international carriers, but also enables them to offer a more reliable service.